 In many cases criminal mischief offenders are first time offenders.
 In some situations we are able to put together an effective mitigation package and help explain that the act in question was an aberration, this combined with full restitution up front to the victim will often be enough to convince the State to dismissed the charges in exchange for community service hours or a charitable donation.
 The fall back plan would be to use the Accelerated Rehabilitation Program.
 Please read by guide to the accelerated rehabilitation program here.
 Upon successful completion of the accelerated rehabilitation program all of the charges would be dismissed and you would have no criminal record so this is really an ideal resolution for these kind of cases.
 Due to the social stigma that goes along with having a criminal conviction for the crime of criminal mischief it is very important to have the charges dismissed as having a criminal record for criminal mischief can have long lasting and significant effects upon your future reputation and ability to secure employment.

 If you have been charged with a criminal mischief case you should speak with a Stamford criminal defense attorney as soon as possible to go over the all of the details of your arrest.
-With 25 years of experience in the defense of criminal allegations in Stamford , Attorney Allan F. Friedman can give you sound legal advice.
+With more than 30 years of experience in the defense of criminal allegations in Stamford , Attorney Allan F. Friedman can give you sound legal advice.
 Was your arrest lawful?
 Have your constitutional rights been violated?
 Our objective is to use every means possible to have the charges dismissed or thrown out, or significantly reduce the charges.Contact Us Today!

 We work on a flat fee basis and our rates are very reasonable.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation and case evaluation – we are available 24/7 - 365 days a year.
 Or you can contact them online for a prompt response.